Durganshu/Modern-Cpp-Performance/README.md

 To evaluate the performance of these features, comprehensive benchmarks were conducted using [Quick-bench.com](https://quick-bench.com/), a platform built on [Google benchmark](https://github.com/google/benchmark).

-For execution policies, tests should be run on the local machine with `Google Benchmark` locally installed.
-Please follow the [official documentation](https://github.com/google/benchmark) for installing `Google-benchmark`.
+For execution policies, tests should be run locally on the local machine with `Google Benchmark` installed locally.
+Please follow the [official documentation](https://github.com/google/benchmark) for installing `Google-benchmark.`

  ## Notable references